EpiDiverse/ewas/docs/usage.md

 Specify the minimum FDR significance threshold to include DMPs and/or DMRs from the respective --DMPs and --DMRs directories [default: 0.05]

 ### `--proportion <ARG>`
-Minimum proportion of samples that must share a DMP and/or DMR for it to be considered in the analsis [default: 0.2]
+Minimum proportion of samples that must share a DMP and/or DMR for it to be considered in the analysis [default: 0.2]

 ### `--merge`
 When running EWAS using the union set of DMRs as markers, specify to merge adjacent sub-regions into larger regions prior to methylation averaging and subsequent analysis [default: off]